Justin-Sawyer/recipes-and-deliveries/README.md

 ## Known Bugs
 If a user creates multiple versions of the same item (whether that be a recipe, a blog post or a Recipe Box) and assigns each with different categories or tags, upon clicking categories or tags associated with the duplicated entries, the template rendering can become confused.

 The develpoer realises that one solution for this is to add `unique=True` to the name or title of products, articles or recipes.
-However, while the site is still small and while the developer want to encourage users to participate in the community side of the site, the developer feels that adding `unique=True`may discourage users from participating.
+However, while the site is still small and while the developer wants to encourage users to participate in the community side of the site, the developer feels that adding `unique=True`may discourage users from participating.
 There are of course many different ways to make a spaghetti bolognese and stopping a user from creating such a recipe because the name is taken will discourage the user from further participation.

 Thus, the developer is choosing to leave this for now.